MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.de-DE/OfficeUpdates/Update-history-beta-channel.md

 > [!IMPORTANT]
 > - We’re making some changes to the update channels for Microsoft 365 Apps, including adding a new update channel (Monthly Enterprise Channel) and changing the names of the existing update channels.
 To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2127441).
-> - Office 365 ProPlus wird ab der Version 2004 in Microsoft 365 Apps for Enterprise umbenannt.Weitere Informationen  [finden Sie in diesem Artikel](https://go.microsoft.com/fwlink/p/?linkid=2123420).In unserer Dokumentation bezeichnen wir es in der Regel nur als Microsoft 365 Apps.
+> - Office 365 ProPlus wird ab der Version 2004 in Microsoft 365 Apps for Enterprise umbenannt.
+Um mehr zu erfahren, [lesen Sie diesen Artikel](https://go.microsoft.com/fwlink/p/?linkid=2123420).
+In unserer Dokumentation bezeichnen wir es in der Regel einfach als Microsoft 365 Apps.

 > [!NOTE]
 >